Hollandaea sayeriana

-Hollandaea sayeriana, sometimes named Sayer's silky oak, is a small species of Australian rainforest trees in the plant family Proteaceae.
+Hollandaea sayeriana, also known as Sayer's silky oak, is a species of rainforest trees in the plant family Proteaceae.

-They are endemic to restricted areas of the rainforests of the Wet Tropics region of northeastern Queensland, in the region of Mounts Bellenden Ker, Bartle Frere and the eastern Atherton Tableland.
+It is endemic to restricted areas of the rainforests of the Wet Tropics region of northeastern Queensland, in the region of Mounts Bellenden Ker, Bartle Frere and the eastern Atherton Tableland.
 They grow as understory trees beneath the canopy of lowlands to tablelands rainforests, up to about 800 m altitude.